ThePhD/sol2/docs/source/tutorial/functions.rst

 This is useful for functions which can take multiple types and need to behave differently based on those types.
 You can set as many overloads as you want, and they can be of many different types.

+As a side note, binding functions with default parameters does not magically bind multiple versions of the function to be called with the default parameters.
+You must instead use :doc:`sol::overload<../api/overload>`.

 .. note::

 	Function object ``obj`` -- a struct with a ``return_type operator()( ... )`` member defined on them, like all C++ lambdas -- are not interpreted as functions when you use ``set`` for ``mytable.set( key, value )``.
 This only happens automagically with ``mytable[key] = obj``.
 To be explicit about wanting a struct to be interpreted as a function, use ``mytable.set_function( key, func_value );``.
 You can be explicit about wanting a function as well by using the :doc:`sol::as_function<../api/as_function>` call.